MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/migrate-to-windows-app-sdk/guides/applifecycle.md

 For more info, see [App instancing in AppLifecycle](/windows/apps/windows-app-sdk/applifecycle/applifecycle-instancing).

+> [!WARNING]
+> For Windows App SDK [Version 1.0 Preview 3 (1.0.0-preview3)](/windows/apps/windows-app-sdk/preview-channel#version-10-preview-3-100-preview3), the code shown below works as expected provided that you target the *x64* architecture.
+This applies to both C# and C++/WinRT.

 ```csharp
 // App.xaml.cs in a Windows App SDK (WinUI 3) app
 ...